-In Chapter 6, we developed a non-contact rotary motor using a piezoelectric torsional vibrator and the GER fluid.
-By comparing with the motor using the conventional dielectric electrorheological (ER) fluid, drastic improvement in the motor characteristics was observed because of the short response time and high yield stress of the GER fluid.
+Last but not least, we also developed a non-contact rotary motor using a piezoelectric torsional vibrator and the GER fluid.
+By comparing with the motor using the conventional dielectric ER fluid, drastic improvement in the motor characteristics was observed because of the short response time and high yield stress of the GER fluid.
 Ideal motor performance was obtained under 2 kV/mm electric field strength with 30% duty cycle, and 1.04 mN m torque at the rotational speed of up to 6.98 rad/s was achieved, offering force at least two orders of magnitude larger than that of conventional non-contact USMs.
 Several similarities and differences between this motor and contact-type standing-wave type USMs were discussed, verifying the operating principle of this type of non-contact motor.
 The torque transmission mechanism of this motor was simulated by an equivalent circuit model.
-The simulation results had a good agreement with the experimental ones except the aller than 1 ms.
+The simulation results had a good agreement with the experimental ones except the value of output torque.
+The discrepancy in torque might be attributed to the reduced contact area due to the centrifugal force and the slip between the GER fluid and the rotor surface.
+Simulated dependence of the rotational speed on the phase difference indicates that the actual response time of the GER fluid might be even smaller than 1 ms.